 For more information about the supported configurations for Configuration Manager site systems, see Site and site system prerequisites.

-Software updates requires that a supported version of WSUS is installed on all site system servers that you configure for the software update point site system role.
-Additionally, when you do not install the software update point on the site server, you must install the WSUS Administration Console on the site server computer, if it is not already installed.
-This allows the site server to communicate with WSUS that runs on the software update point.
+Install a supported version of WSUS on all site system servers that you configure for the software update point role.
+When you don't install the software update point on the site server, install the WSUS Administration Console on the site server.
+This component allows the site server to communicate with WSUS that runs on the software update point.

-When you use WSUS on Windows Server 2012, you must configure additional permissions to allow WSUS Configuration Manager in Configuration Manager to connect to the WSUS in order to perform periodic health checks.
-Choose one of the following options to configure the permissions:
+When you use WSUS on Windows Server 2012 or later, configure additional permissions to allow the WSUS Configuration Manager component in Configuration Manager to connect to WSUS.
+This component performs periodic health checks.
+Choose one of the following options to configure the required permission:

 Add the SYSTEM account to the WSUS Administrators group

 Add the NT AUTHORITY\SYSTEM account as a user for the WSUS database (SUSDB).
 Configure a minimum of the webService database role membership.

 For more information about how to install WSUS on Windows Server, see Install the WSUS Server Role.